 Yomari Punhi is a classic food-oriented festival where the Yomaris are executed as an ideal dish.

-Generally, the yomari refers to a portion of traditional Newari food which proportionally is filled with the sweetest fillings and punhi, it means the full moon day.
+Yomari refers to a portion of traditional Newari food that proportionally is filled with the sweetest fillings and Punhi, which means the full moon day.
 Cause, the festival occurs on the day of the full moon, the festival is called Yomari Punhi.

 At some other localities and distances, people worship Lord Ganesha, Laxmi, and the Kubera along with the mother goddess, Annapurna.

 Moreover, the day used to be denoted as a traditional day for giving tenant farmers a share of the rice harvest to the owner of the land.
 But nowadays, they don’t wait up until Yomari Punhi.

 This festival somewhere also touches the ancient way of experiencing love.
 There was a practice in the early days where the young boys fix their meeting or you can say dating with their loved one while entreating Yomari in the neighborhood.

 You see, there was an austere society in the early era in Nepal.
 And, it hasn’t changed a little bit till today.
 Having a love affair somehow could cause a big fuss in a typical Nepalese family.
 Therefore, this event then was used to fix the meeting essentially where the young boys stroll around the houses of their loved ones.

 The word Yomari Phonegu means entreating the Yomari.
 While locals even call it Tyachim Taya Phonegu.

 The act of entreating Yomari is more like the act done in Swanti (Deusi and Bhailo).
 The only difference that we found here is that the children wander home to home to collect Yomari in spite of Sel roti.